devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 ### Generic integer conversion algorithm

-BTW, when mentioning above those three parts when converting integers, it does not hurt to cite the [C99 standard](/modules/c99-standard.md) in full on this.
+BTW, when mentioning above those three parts when converting integers, it does not hurt to cite the
+#module c99-standard.md C99 standard
+in full on this.
 The following section covers all the integer conversions we went through above.
 The below mentioned "implementation-defined signal" might be to print an error and exit, for example.